 Though it’s changed locations a few times, the century-old shop and much of the original collection remains today, passed down through four generations.
-Among its many wonders, the collection includes a large display of shrunken heads, a three-tusked walrus skull, a working Merry-go-round organ, a narwhal horn, and a pair of famous mummies.
+Among its many wonders, the collection includes a large display of shrunken heads, a three-tusked walrus skull, a working merry-go-round organ, a narwhal tusk, and a pair of famous mummies.

 The two most famous items in the collection are Sylvester and Sylvia, the resident mummies.
 Propped up in glass cases at the back of the shop next to cases showing Ecuadorian shrunken heads (which may or may not be made of monkeys) and WWII ration booklets, the two have a mysterious past.

-Sylvester was long thought to be a cowboy or highwayman of some sort, and was displayed at both the 1909 Seattle Alaska Yukon Exposition and the 1915 San Francisco Panama-Pacific Expoition, as well as sideshows and carnivals.
-Between 2001-2005 he was subjected to modern forensics in an attempt to figure out just who he was, but they came out with more questions than answers.
-The most intriguing thing may be the shotgun pellets embedded in his head, which you can see if you look at his mummy.
-Apparently were not what killed him, as they had time to heal over, leaving his actual cause of death as much a mystery as his identity.
+Sylvester was long thought to be a cowboy or highwayman of some sort and was displayed at both the 1909 Seattle Alaska Yukon Exposition and the 1915 San Francisco Panama-Pacific Exposition, as well as sideshows and carnivals.
+Between 2001 and 2005 he was subjected to modern forensics in an attempt to figure out just who he was, but this resulted in more questions than answers.
+The most intriguing thing may be the shotgun pellets embedded in his head, which you can see if you look closely at his mummy.
+Apparently, they were not what killed him as they had time to heal over, leaving his actual cause of death as much of a mystery as his identity.

 Near the front of the shop, hanging from the rafters is a blackened and grimacing Fiji Mermaid.
 No one seems to know the provenance of this particular item, although the original proprietor told colorful stories about it being shot “off the shores of Duckabush” by a local fisherman.

 The current shop is easy to spot on Pier 54, next to Ivar's.

 - Ye Olde Curiosity Shop Presents: A curious Alphabet, 2006, printed by Ye Olde Curiosity Shop, Seattle